Vietnam.vn - Nền tảng quảng bá Việt Nam

 Mr. Donald Trump speaks at a press conference on December 16.

-Good news continuously
+Good news in a row

-The latest highlight may have come from Mr. Trump’s announcement on December 16 that the US would receive a $100 billion investment from SoftBank Group over the next four years, expected to create 100,000 more jobs, according to Reuters.
-Previously, the most prominent news was the consecutive announcement by leading technology companies such as Meta, Amazon and OpenAI that they would donate to Mr. Trump’s inauguration fund.
-In addition, the leaders of the technology giants have or will have private meetings with the US President-elect.
+The latest highlight may come from Mr. Trump's announcement on December 16 that the US will receive a $100 billion investment from SoftBank Group over the next four years, expected to create 100,000 more jobs, according to Reuters.
+Previously, the most prominent was the consecutive announcement by leading technology companies such as Meta, Amazon and OpenAI that they would donate to Mr. Trump's inauguration fund.
+In addition, the leaders of the technology giants have had or will have private meetings with the US President-elect.

-Tech leaders are said to have learned from working with Mr. Trump that being able to be present in the meeting room when the President-elect makes decisions is very important, especially in the context of Mr. Trump's upcoming tax policies that will significantly affect multinational corporations, and neither side wants to be in a passive position.
+Tech leaders are said to have learned from working with Mr. Trump that being present in the meeting room when the President-elect makes decisions is very important, especially in the context of Mr. Trump's upcoming tax policies that will significantly affect multinational corporations, and neither side wants to be in a passive position.

 Source: https://thanhnien.vn/soi-dong-cuoc-dua-lay-long-ong-trump-185241217214650921.htm